Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Magoosh provides video and text explanations

 Therefore, the difference between Kaplan and Magoosh boils down to their LSAT problem explanations.
-With Kaplan, when you’re reviewing your practice tests or practice problems, they only provide text explanations.
+With Kaplan, when you’re reviewing your practice tests or practice problems, they only provide text explanations (which to be fair, are very detailed and helpful).

 By contrast, Magoosh provides both text and video solutions for every problem.
-For visual learners, I personally think this is a huge value add, especially with respect to reviewing logic game problems.
+For visual learners, I personally think this is a huge value add, especially with respect to reviewing logical reasoning problems.

 A sample LSAT practice question from Kaplan

-Another major advantage for Magoosh is the extra resources that they provide students.
-Kaplan doesn’t really offer much beyond the standard study materials, while Magoosh definitely offers a few nice bonus features.
+Another major advantage for Magoosh is the extra resources they provide.
+Kaplan doesn’t offer much beyond the standard study materials, while Magoosh offers a few nice bonus features.

-The most notable and worthwhile feature in my opinion is their 24/7 email support.
-Essentially, if you ever get hung up on a question or don’t understand a specific concept or testing strategy, you can email one of Magoosh’s remote LSAT tutors and they’ll get back to you with a detailed answer within a day or so.
+The most worthwhile feature in my opinion is their 24/7 email support.
+Essentially, if you ever get hung up on a question or don’t understand a specific concept or testing strategy, you can email one of Magoosh’s remote LSAT tutors, and they’ll get back to you with a detailed answer within a day or so.
 It’s pretty cool.

 I used this feature three or four times and found Magoosh to be great about responding with substantive answers.
 Frankly, it’s just nice knowing you always have that backstop in case you ever get confused or stuck.